-A convenient embryotoxicity screening service for in vitro developmental and reproductive toxicity (DART) testing
+A reliable embryotoxicity screening service for in vitro developmental and reproductive toxicity (DART) testing

-An automated EST for convenient, affordable embryotoxicity screening
+An Efficient EST for convenient, affordable embryotoxicity screening

 The embryonic stem cell test (EST) is a powerful method to assess the effects of any new compound on cell differentiation and viability.
-Introduced in 1997, the EST quickly became recognized as the best available method for in vitro embryotoxicity testing as an alternative to prenatal developmental toxicity studies using animals.
+Introduced in 1997, the EST quickly became recognized as the best available method for embryotoxicity testing that avoids the use of animals.

-However, the classical EST protocol (outlined as ICCVAM/ECVAM INVITTOX No. 113) is laborious and complex, significantly hampering its adoption.
-InSphero's patented and automation-compatible GravityPLUS™ Hanging Drop System irons out the practical issues with the formation of mouse ESD3 cell-derived embryoid bodies (EB) used in the classical EST protocol.
+However, the classical EST protocol (ICCVAM/ECVAM INVITTOX No. 113) is laborious and complex, which has significantly hampered its adoption in industry.
+The use of InSphero's patented GravityPLUS™ Hanging Drop System in the ECVAM protocol improves EST efficiency and reproducibility, eliminating the practical issues with the classical EST protocol.

 This method is now offered as the easyEST™ Embryonic Stem Cell Test Service.
-InSphero's experienced scientific team will test your compounds and rapidly return an easy-to-understand final report.
-By outsourcing your EST activities to InSphero you'll not only gain important information on your new compounds, as InSphero can offer this service at a fraction of classical EST testing cost – in a range similar to standard toxicology testing.
+InSphero's experienced scientific team will test your compounds and rapidly return a detailed final report with compound classification, allowing you to gain important information about your new compounds at a fraction of classical EST testing cost.

 Seiler AE and Spielmann H. (2011).
 "The validated embryonic stem cell test to predict embryotoxicity in vitro."
 Nat Protocols, 6:961-78.